robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems/find-permutations.md

 ##### Explanation
 For finding the permutations of `[1,2,3]`

-First, loop through the array of numbers,
+First, loop through the array of numbers.
+At each iteration, add a number to the list, recurse with that list, and then backtrack by removing the just added item to the list.